DECLARE SUB

 See the CALL statement for more details.

-Bits are global and can not be passed with functions or subs.
+Bits are global and can not be passed to functions or subs.

 See also